 Now you have an idea of what I do.
 This gives you the opportunity to compare my career to those of others, gives you the possibility to judge my career and derive what some of my skills could be.
 Most likely, many people will judge me as a person by the information they just received.
 But do you have any idea of who I really am?

 No. We human beings tend to build this wall of doings around us to hide behind it who we truly are.
 Because we are afraid, people might not like us.
 We are afraid, that if we do not keep up with the competition and if we don’t do what everyone does, we are not worthy of being accepted and loved.
-So we don’t talk about the silly ideas or hobbies we have or what we actually would love to do for living, because sticking out of the crowd could mean that people point at us and laugh at us.
+So we don’t talk about the silly ideas, weird thoughts or strange hobbies we have, or what we actually would love to do for living, because sticking out of the crowd could mean that people would point at us and laugh at us.
 So we play along in that game.
 We must be the only one’s not fitting in… So we compromise ourselves and our dreams, get a career we don’t like but pays for our survival, and become a little wheel in this big monopoli game the humans play.

 “We human beings tend to build this wall of doings around us to hide behind it who we truly are.”

 I can tell you what I found out.
 This is bullshit.
 My experience is that those people that are most authentic, are those that make the most impression on others.
 Because they are not playing a role and are not afraid to be themselves.
 They are not afraid to express their perception on things, but are able to accept other perceptions as well.
 They do not need everyone to like them, but enjoy the company of those they truly resonate with.
 They live the life they truly want to live and they do what they love.
 They simply don’t care what other people think about them.
 Their secret: They love themselves, so they don’t compromise at their own cost.
 They prefer to be happy than to be famous or rich or successful.

 So rather than just telling you what I do, I will tell you who I really am.
 And the easiest way to do this is to tell you what I really love.
 After reading this, you will feel for yourself, if you resonate with me – or not.